microsoft/archived-confidential-sidecar-containers/examples/aasp/README.md

 Users must have a working maa endpoint to interact with the mhsm.

-Users must build their own AASP container image and an image that allows users to issue grpcurl commands.
+In order to use grpcurl to call the exposed grpc APIs and unwrap secrets, users must build the following two images:

+1. The `AASP container` image that hosts grpc server.
+See [Dockerfile.build](../../docker/aasp/Dockerfile.build)
+2. An `sample-unwrap container` image that has grpcurl installed and allows users to unwrap secrets.
+[Dockerfile.sample](../../docker/aasp/Dockerfile.sample)

-These two images can be built using the existing Dockerfiles: [Dockerfile.build](../../docker/aasp/Dockerfile.build) and [Dockerfile.sample](../../docker/aasp/Dockerfile.sample) respectively.
+These two images can be built using the existing Dockerfiles above.
 To build the images, cd into the directory of these Dockerfiles and run the following commands:

 ```
 cd ../../docker/aasp